omarzohdi/stats_visualizer/README.md

 ## 3. Modify GitHub Actions Workflow

-By default GitHub Actions will collect the stats every Monday at 23.55 UTC.
+By default, GitHub Actions will collect the stats every Monday at 23.55 UTC.
 To modify this behaviour you'll have to edit the cron job timing at the top of the workflow in ```main.yml```:

 ```yml
 name: "Collect GitHub Stats"